Metaswitch/clearwater-readthedocs/Clearwater DNS Usage.md

 # Clearwater DNS Usage

+*If you are installing an All-in-One Clearwater node, you do not need any DNS records and can ignore the rest of this page.*

 Clearwater uses DNS records to allow the individual devices in the deployment to discover each other.

 Below `<root>` is used to represent the DNS root domain which is hosting your deployment.
 For a manual deployment this is just `<zone>`, for an automated install, this will be `<name>.<zone>`.